Tucson Museum Trademarked Copyrighted Protected Logo

 Center for Creative Photography

-Located at: 1030 N. Olive Road, right on the University of Arizona campus, 520-621-7968, open 9 a.m.-5 p.m.
-Mondays-Fridays, 1-4 p.m.
-Saturdays and Sundays.
-Free Admission.
-Pay hourly parking is available at the Park Avenue Garage located on the northeast corner of North Park Avenue and East Speedway, with direct access to the center via a pedestrian underpass.
+Located at: 1030 N. Olive Road, right on the University of Arizona Campus, 520-621-7968 Hours - Pay hourly parking is available at the Park Avenue Garage located on the northeast corner of North Park Avenue and East Speedway, with direct access to the center via a pedestrian underpass.

-Founded in 1975 by the then University of Arizona President John Schaefer and the world famous photographer Ansel Adams, the art center holds many archives of more than 50 popular photographers, including notables like Adams, Edward Weston and Richard Avedon.
+Founded in 1975 by the then University of Arizona President John Schaefer and the world famous photographer Ansel Adams, the art center holds many archives of more than 50 popular photographers, including notables as Ansel Adams, Edward Weston, and Richard Avedon.

 The 5,000-square-foot gallery also hosts many traveling exhibitions as well as the permanent collection that highlights the history of photography.